This seminar will not be offered in spring 2024.

 Culinary Crossings offers a first-hand exploration of the social and cultural exchanges that have been shaping the Mediterranean (and societies beyond) for centuries.
 It analyzes these issues from a food-systems perspective that investigates how meaning is conveyed through food.
 Photography provides a unique methodological approach in order to analyze how food practices express local and regional identities.
-The course takes place between Nicosia (Cyprus) and Syracuse (Italy).
+The course takes place in Southern Italy.

-In this course, we explore key features of Mediterranean food systems–that is the people, resources, and activities involved in food production, distribution, and consumption in and around the Mediterranean Sea.
-Through selected readings, in-class discussions and fieldwork (both photographic and ethnographic) we develop a better understanding of other food cultures (and therefore of our own) and of the relation between food cultures and cultural and personal identity.
+This course explores key features of Mediterranean food systems–that is the people, resources, and activities involved in food production, distribution, and consumption in and around the Mediterranean Sea.
+Through selected readings, in-class discussions, and fieldwork (both photographic and ethnographic) we develop a better understanding of other food cultures (and therefore of our own) and of the relation between food cultures and cultural and personal identity.
 We start with historical, theoretical, and technical approaches to understanding the Mediterranean, food, photography, and identity, then put this knowledge into practice by selecting, photographing, and interpreting the food practices of local and regional systems.
-The overall aim is to provide students with the comparative and analytical tools necessary to conceptualize meaning and identity in the Mediterranean context, and to translate this to an American context, both historically and contemporaneously.
+This seminar is designed to provide students with the comparative and analytical tools necessary to conceptualize meaning and identity in the Mediterranean context, and to translate this to an American context, both historically and contemporaneously.

 Culinary Crossings is offered as a post-semester seminar in the spring.
 It begins after the Florence semester program ends and returns to Florence upon completion.